couchbaselabs/dcp-documentation/spec.md

     message.

-    Otherwise, the server will look at the first entry in the failover log after the one the client sent, and request the client roll back at least to that sequence.
+    Otherwise, the server will look at the first entry in the failover log after the one the client sent, and send that sequence to the client.

+    The client must find a snapshot marker it received *before* that sequence.
+It can then rollback to a point at or before the sequence at which it received that marker.
+If no such marker exists, the client must restart from scratch.

     If the failover ID the client sent is not present, it sends that message with sequence 0, the client has to start from scratch.

     Both the "OK" and "Sorry, please roll back" message are sent with the most recent failover ID, so that the client can remember it, or if